MicrosoftDocs/win32/desktop-src/direct3dtools/ipixelhistorycallback2-primitivescallback-dword-pixelhistoryoperation-arr.md

 ---
-Description: A callback that notifies the host of pixel history primitive operation information returned by the associated request.
+description: A callback that notifies the host of pixel history primitive operation information returned by the associated request.
 MS-HAID: vspixengine.IPixelHistoryCallback2\_PrimitivesCallback\_DWORD\_PixelHistoryOperation\_arr
 MSHAttr:
 - PreferredSiteName:MSDN